OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 ### Agile testing
 In Agile, testing happens more frequently and typically covers the same parts of a system over and over again, which is why it is important to automate testing and to base time consuming manual testing and reviewing on the effects of the changes made.
 For code review this means that review needs to focus on changed and added code only and therefore requires a structured approach and administration.
 For manual pentesting this means that the testing should focus on the behaviour that is likely to be affected by the changes made.
 Because the behavioural effect of changes is hard to predict, mistakes may be made in limiting the pentest, which is why it is recommended to do a complete penetration test when the risk of such a mistake is deemed high.

 This need for change-based selection of tests shows that especially for agile it is important to have modular system, in which modules can be tested separately and there is limited propagation of changes.
 In an agile environment there typically is not a budget for in depth expert manual review and testing after every sprint.
-This means that in release planning it should be taken into account when such manual work is expected to be necessary, so it can be prepared and planned."
+This means that in release planning it should be taken into account when such manual work is expected to be necessary, so it can be prepared and planned.

 Test automation has obvious benefits.
 Effortless reruns, consistency and repeatability, quick feedback and control over test cases.
 It does require developer discipline to maintain them along with source code changes.
 The same holds for security tests.
 Part of security concerns can be caught early on by unit tests (e.g. invalid ranges of inputs) but are easier to catch in higher level end-to-end tests where input and output are compared with expectations (through a black box). @@TODO: keep paragraph?